ntu-aris/caric/index.md

 ###  5.3.5.
 Image resolution

 The resolution of the image is expressed in milimeter-per-pixel (mmpp), representing the size of the real-world object captured in one image pixel.
 To achieve a satisfactory resolution, the computed horizontal and vertical resolutions should be smaller than a desired mmpp value.
-Given the position of an interest point in the camera frame and its normal (perpendicular to its surface), the horizontal and vertical resolution can be obtained by displacing the interest point by $\pm 0.5$ mm along the line intersecting the interest surface and the horizontal/vertical plane in the camera coordinate system, and then finding the corresponding length of the object in the image.
+Given the position of an interest point in the camera frame and its surface normal, the horizontal and vertical resolution can be obtained by displacing the interest point by $\pm 0.5$ mm along the line intersecting the interest surface and the horizontal/vertical plane in the camera coordinate system, and then finding the corresponding length of the object in the image.
 The image below illustrates this process, where the length of the object in the image is expressed as $\|u_1-u_2\|$.

 <div style="text-align:center">
   <img src="docs/resolution1.png" alt="resolution1" width="50%"/>